‘The storm is here’: Ashli Babbitt’s journey from capital ‘guardian’ to invader

 Babbitt, who grew up in a small town in the foothills of Southern California’s Cuyamaca Mountains, left similarly strong impressions on others who crossed her path.
 She was a fast talker, whipping through sentences “like a chinchilla that had just done a line of cocaine,” the staff sergeant said.
 She escaped punishment for confronting the commanding officer in 2014, according to the airmen who served with her, but it was not the only time that her personality put her at odds with the culture and rules of the military.

 She deployed at least seven times, an Air Force journalist wrote in 2014, and relished the opportunity to mentor newer airmen.
-But discipline issues and insubordination stunted her career, said two former airmen who served with her .
+But discipline issues and insubordination stunted her career, said two former airmen who served with her.
 She was demoted at least once, they said.

 Babbitt left the military in 2016 as a senior airman — a relatively low rank for someone who spent more than a decade in uniform.